-Aviation gives the feeling and we enjoy the flights.
-We feel we have wings and love to float.
+Aviation gives the sensation and we enjoy the flights.
+We feel we have wings and we love to float.
 Most of us fly as passengers and enjoy the services of airlines, in flight and on the ground.
-We are relaxed and gladly think about the next destination.
-After all, so should you.
-We have confidence in the navigating personnel, in the planes, in the crews, in the airlines.
+We are relaxed and happily thinking about our next destination.
+In the end, that's the way it should be.
+We trust the flight crew, the planes, the crews, the airlines.

 Top 5 aviation trades

-But we always get upset when something is not in line with our expectations, when we have a more "hectic" flight, when luggage arrives later at the airport strip, when food is not good, when the plane is late, etc. But how much are we aware of the effort made by those who work in aviation, on the ground or in the plane, and offer them due respect?
+But we are always upset when something does not live up to our expectations, when we have a more "hectic" flight, when our luggage arrives later at the airport lane, when the food is not good, when the plane is late, etc. But how many of us are aware of the effort made by those who work in aviation, on the ground or on the plane, and give them due respect?

 Exclusively for readers AirlinesTravel.ro, Discovery Channel presents a Top 5 aviation trades, which are extremely demanding .

-You will see many reports on the activity on Frankfurt International Airport (FRA), but behind the scenes at this Mega Airport you can find more Saturdays, starting at 20: 00, on the Discovery Channel.
-Related to this top, this is one that we anticipated, so we invite you to discover it below.
+You will see many reports on the activity on Frankfurt International Airport (FRA), but from the backstage of this Mega Airport find out more on Saturday, starting at 20:00, on the Discovery Channel.
+Related to this top, it is one that we also anticipated, so we invite you to discover it below.